MarcelHB/devguide/README.md

 * How is somebody keeping up to date with technological advancements and legal requirements?
 If any, what is the range of view beyond the own zone of comfort, and specialization?
 * What is the attitude towards doing mistakes?
 How is quality being evaluated when not being asked for protocols?

 When not aligned or guided properly, a team of software engineers may easily face misunderstandings, conflicts, delays, frustration &ndash; that is subsumed in an [article](https://neverworkintheory.org/2021/08/29/software-development-waste.html) called _Software Development Waste_.
 This, in turn, translates straight into time-to-market, or worse, disaster recovery and bad press.
-Unless it is _Cyberpunk 2077_, then delay is probably good [annotation as of 2021: _Well, ..._].
+Unless it is _Cyberpunk 2077_, then delay is probably good [update as of 2021: _Well, ..._].

 ### How to read, what to read

 Let us write some software.
 Let us be done in time.
 Let us save resources, economically and &ndash; where possible &ndash; ecologically.
 Let us just not be guys that appear in press for failing miserably over beginner's mistakes.
 And here, I want to make sure we just get there well &ndash; on one or another way.

 I expect you to know something about software development, hands-on.
 This is not some guide for replacing some fundamental education, there is [literature](https://bigmachine.io/products/the-imposters-handbook/) for that.
-This for filling all the dirty little stuff you may have ignored so far, you may not be aware of, and that is mostly taught by experience and failure.
+This one is for filling all the dirty little stuff you may have ignored so far, you may not be aware of, and that is mostly taught by experience and failure.

-I have assembled a collection of technical topics and organizational guidelines, I will go into details or put a link to a useful and comprehensive reference.
+In 2020, I have started assembling a collection of technical topics and organizational guidelines, I will go into details or put a link to a useful and comprehensive reference.
 There will be inline examples or examples of implementations or products. **None** of these are meant to be as an advertisement in a sense that I get any affiliation link money or alike, they are a product of hands-on experience, knowledge, neutral (i. e. using Google) research and browsing news aggregators.
 Over time, of course, they may also lapse and be superseded by other standards, products, practices.

 You may argue of missing some in-depth or more comprehensive information on very closely related fields here, such as security, networks, team leadership.
 This is true and I strongly recommend to have designated literature on these topics for both broader and deeper insights, as some simply go beyond this scope.
 Again, literature choice is based purely on personal recommendation.